Netatalk/netatalk-webmin/README.md

 1. Run `sudo make install` (tested on Debian and Fedora)

 # Configuration

 You may need to adjust the paths to the netatalk binaries and config files, as well as init commands, by editing the `config` file.

 The same thing can be accomplished within the Webmin UI, in the Netatalk module's Module config.

 # The current level of Netatalk 2 feature support

 - Starting and stopping afpd and all AppleTalk services
 - UI for all AppleVolumes.default options
 - UI for all afpd.conf options
+- UI for all afp_ldap.conf options
-- Interactive editor of all other config files
+- Web editor of all other config files
 - Connected user management

 # Known limitations

 - All daemons have to be started/stopped in a batch.
 No support for granular daemon control.
-- atalkd.conf, papd.conf etc. have to be manually managed.
+- atalkd.conf, papd.conf etc. have to be managed through the web editor.

 # Authors

 - Matthew Keller
 - Frank Lahm and the Netatalk Team, January 2010
 - Steffan Cline, January 2011
 - Daniel Markstedt, September 2023

 # See Also

 - https://netatalk.io/docs/Webmin-Module